matrix-org/matrix-spec-proposals/proposals/2010-spoilers.md

 Instead of limiting the proposed `data-mx-spoiler` attribute only to the `<span>`-tag it could be added to all tags, however it might make implementations for clients more complicated.

+Alternatively the [details](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/details) tag could be used.
+This, however, is a block element, and the spoilers are span elements.
+Furthermore semantically there is a slight difference: with the details tag you hide something for a person as it uses up a lot of screen space, while with a spoiler you hide something as a person might not want to see it.

 ## Potential issues
 Depending on context it might make sense to put other events, such as `m.image`, into spoilers, too.
 This MSC doesn't address that at all.
 Using